plurid/deon/README.md

     https://deon.plurid.com/convert
 ```

-The [`deon.plurid.com`](https://deon.plurid.com) service can also host `.deon` files to be easily `import`ed or `inject`ed from a fixed `URL` allowing control over the private/public status, the file's revision, or access-aware content (the content of the file changes based on who/what token requests it).
+The [`deon.plurid.com`](https://deon.plurid.com) service can also host `.deon` files to be easily `import`ed or `inject`ed into other files from a fixed `URL` allowing control over the private/public status, the file's revision, or access-aware content (the content of the file changes based on who/what token requests it).